elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### What is the most important rule to follow when you are choosing a way to style your page?
+### What is the essential rule to remember when deciding how to layout your page?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We should always prefer CSS classes verses the style property methods.
-The latter should only be used if classes “can’t handle it”.
-For example, style is acceptable if we calculate coordinates of an element dynamically and want to set them from JavaScript.</div><br />
+  <div><strong>Interview Response:</strong> CSS classes should always get preferred over style property methods.
+The latter should get used only when classes "can't handle it."
+For example, if we compute an element's coordinates dynamically and wish to set them from JavaScript, style is permitted.</div><br />
-  <div><strong>Technical Response:</strong> We should always prefer CSS classes verses the style property methods.
-The latter should only be used if classes “can’t handle it”.
-For example, style is acceptable if we calculate coordinates of an element dynamically and want to set them from JavaScript.
-For other cases, like making the text red, adding a background icon – describe that in CSS and then add the class (JavaScript can do that).
-That is more flexible and easier to support.
+  <div><strong>Technical Response:</strong> We should always prefer CSS classes versus the style property methods.
+The latter should only get used if classes "can't handle it."
+For example, if we calculate the coordinates of an element dynamically and wish to set them from JavaScript, style is permitted.
+In other circumstances, such as turning the text red or adding a background icon – specifying it in CSS and then applying the class - (JavaScript can do that).
+That is more adaptable and simpler to support.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />